WaltDisneyWorld/RobloxGen/README.md

 # RobloxGen
 ## What is this?
-This project allows you to create ROBLOX accounts really fast, all you have to do is solve a captcha and the backend does the rest!
+This project allows you to create ROBLOX accounts really fast, all you have to do is solve a captcha and the backend creates and saves a new account!

 ## Requirements
-Node.JS/NPM
+Node.JS and npm

 MySQL